redwoodresearch/interp/README.md

+# Redwood Interpretability Tools

+This is an open source mirror of Redwood Research's transformer interpretability tools.
+This is all the code behind our UI at [our demo website](http://interp-tools.redwoodresearch.org), as well as our interpretability-specific transformer implementation and gradient query framework.

 ## Setup
 - You need access to pretrained models (or train them yourself), and OpenWebText data.
 You can download our pretrained models (and OpenAI models ported into our codebase) fro s3.
 To download these from S3 you need the S3 cli, but not an AWS account:
   ```